Yenaled/felsher/README.md

 ## Obtaining CCLE data from Broad Institute

-Let's download STAR-aligned RSEM-quantified CCLE data from The Broad Institute and put them into the ccle/ directory.
+Let's download STAR-aligned RSEM-quantified CCLE data (n = 1019 cells) from The Broad Institute and put them into the ccle/ directory.

 We obtain TPM values from RSEM quantification as follows: